2008 United States House of Representatives elections in Illinois: District 7

+Predictions

 District 8

 This district includes parts of Lake County, McHenry County and Cook County.
 Democratic incumbent Melissa Bean, who has held the seat since 2005, ran against Republican nominee Steve Greenberg.

-CQ Politics forecast the race as 'Democrat Favored'.
+Predictions

 District 9

 This district includes all of Evanston, Skokie, Niles, Morton Grove, Park Ridge and Norridge, parts of Wilmette, Northfield, Glenview, Golf, Rosemont and Des Plaines, as well as much of the North Side of Chicago.
 Democratic incumbent Jan Schakowsky, who has held the seat since 1999, ran against Republican nominee Michael B. Younan and Green Party nominee Morris Shanfield.

-CQ Politics forecast the race as 'Safe Democrat'.
+Predictions

 District 10

 This district includes parts of Lake County and Cook County.
 Republican incumbent Mark Kirk, who has held the seat since 2001, ran against Democratic nominee Dan Seals, who also ran against Kirk in the 2006 election.

-CQ Politics forecast the race as 'No Clear Favorite'.
+Predictions

 District 11

 This district includes the towns of Joliet, Kankakee, LaSalle, Ottawa and Streator, as well as all or parts of Will County, Kankakee County, Grundy County, LaSalle County, Bureau County, Woodford County and McLean County.
 An open seat, Democratic State Senate Majority Leader Debbie Halvorson ran against Republican nominee Marty Ozinga (a local businessman) and Green Party nominee Jason Wallace.
-CQ Politics forecast the race as 'Democrat Favored'.

 Republican incumbent Jerry Weller, who had held the seat since 1995, decided not to seek re-election, leaving this an open seat.
 Tim Baldermann, mayor of New Lenox and police chief of Chicago Ridge, won the Republican nomination but withdrew on February 23.
 Martin Ozinga was chosen to replace Baldermann on April 30.

+Predictions

 District 12

 This district is in the southwest part of the state and includes the cities of Alton, Carbondale and East St. Louis.
 Democratic incumbent Jerry Costello, who has held the seat since August 1988, ran against Republican nominee Tim Richardson and Chairman of the Metro East Green Party Rodger Jennings.

-CQ Politics forecast the race as 'Safe Democrat'.
+Predictions

 District 13

 This district includes parts of the Cook County, DuPage County and Will County.
 Republican incumbent Judy Biggert, who has held the seat since January 1999, ran against Democratic nominee Scott Harper and Green Party nominee Steve Alesch.
 CQ Politics initially forecast the race as 'Safe Republican', but changed the forecast to 'Republican Favored' after Harper had raised more money than the 2006 Democratic nominee for this seat by mid-July.